2nd May 2018

-With technology now sewn in the fabric of everyday life whether its personal or business, it’s more important than ever to make sure that your business network is as secure as it can be and less available to infiltrators who want to steal your data.
+With technology now sewn in the fabric of everyday life – in both personal and business settings – it’s more important than ever to be careful.
+You need to make sure that your business network is as secure as it can be and less vulnerable to infiltrators who want to steal your data.

 1. Use strong passwords

-Authentication factors include knowledge factors which is something that the user knows such as a password, PIN or shared secret.
-Possession factors include something that the user has such as a smartphone, security token or an ID card and an inheritance factor, or biometrics, which include personal attributes from physical characteristics such as fingerprints or facial recognition.
+Authentication might include knowledge factors – something that the user knows such as a password, PIN or shared secret.
+Possession factors include something that the user has, such as a smartphone, security token or an ID card.
+An inheritance factor, or biometrics, includes personal attributes from physical characteristics, such as fingerprints or facial recognition.

-Multifactor authentication requires two or more of these important credentials for more secure transactions, however, using two factors from the same category doesn’t constitute two-factor authentication.
+Multifactor authentication requires two or more of these important credentials for more secure transactions.
+It’s worth noting, however, that using two factors from the same category doesn’t constitute two-factor authentication.

 2. Encrypt data and devices

-Entering a time of the convenience of widespread connectivity, including the Cloud, businesses are more at risk than ever of being hacked.
-Data can and does fall into the wrong hands and the consequences can be destructive.
-Laptops and smartphones now possess features that can encrypt data, with the iPhone using the same 256-AES standard encryption as the US Military which is both speedy to apply and almost impossible to crack.
+Laptops and smartphones now possess features that encrypt data, with the iPhone using the same 256-AES standard encryption as the US military, which is both speedy to apply and almost impossible to crack.

-High-profile breaches and Ransomware attacks have kept businesses constantly on their toes and encrypting your data uses computers and algorithms to turn plain text into an unreadable, jumbled code, where the sender must send the recipient of the data a decryption key in order for the data to be unscrambled and readable.
+Encrypting your data uses computers and algorithms to turn plain text into an unreadable, jumbled code, where the sender must send the recipient a decryption key in order for the data to be unscrambled and readable.

-Microsoft Enterprise Mobility & Security (EM+S) is a powerful tool that supports modern workstyles and is able to remotely encrypt and remove data from workplace devices in the event they are lost or stolen.
+Microsoft Enterprise Mobility & Security (EM+S) is a powerful tool that supports modern workstyles and can remotely encrypt and remove data from workplace devices if they are lost or stolen.

 3. Keep software up to date

-Hackers and cyber criminals are more active than ever, and older software will continue to have the same bugs and holes that enable these individuals use these entry points that have generally been made public.
+Hackers and cyber criminals are more active than ever, and older software will continue to have bugs and holes that give them access to your data.
 Installing these updates ensures that your software continues to run safely and efficiently.

 4. Download genuine software